Overview

 • where their spending under a particular budget has exceeded or may exceed the budget limit for the year and they consider this to be the result of exceptional circumstances [10.6]

-To apply for contingency funding, MPs must complete an application form and follow the process as set out in guidance.
-[10.7]
+To apply for contingency funding, MPs must complete and sign a Contingency Funds Application Form and follow the process in the guidance [10.7].

 For more information, visit Applying for contingency funding.